Steve's Story: Coping With Arthritis

 First signs of pain

-Steve first thought something might be wrong when he couldn't make it through a squash game without feeling pain.
+Steve first thought something might be wrong when he couldn't make it through a tennis game without feeling pain.
 He moved around the court just fine.
 But as soon as he stopped, his left hip would freeze up and hurt.
 "I would be very stiff, and I would have a hard time walking the next day," he says.

 "I thought the stiffness and pain in my hip was just from the stress I was putting on my muscles," Steve says.
 "But when I changed my exercise routine or stopped working out, the pain was still there.
 And it was getting worse."